By Geraint John

 Last week, the world’s biggest producer of lithium for EV batteries warned of a tight supply market for the rest of this decade.

 High demand and constrained supply have already caused significant raw material inflation, particularly for lithium.
 Prices for battery-grade lithium carbonate are up 375% year on year, and 116% in 2022, according to Benchmark Mineral Intelligence (BMI).

 Raw materials now make up 80% of the cost of a Li-ion battery, reports BMI – double the share in 2015.

 This has forced auto makers to raise list prices for EVs, and at least temporarily halted the notion that lower battery costs will make EVs more affordable for consumers.

-Battery making is dependent on China and Russia
+The EV battery supply chain is dependent on China and Russia

 Concentration risk is also a major concern.
 The latest global mining data shows that extraction of cobalt, graphite and lithium are highly concentrated in the Democratic Republic of the Congo (DRC), China and Australia respectively, based on the Herfindahl-Hirschman Index.

 The DRC, which produces 70% of the world’s cobalt supply, is tainted by the use of child labor.
 And the second biggest source of cobalt is Russia, which is also the leading producer of battery-grade nickel.